France–Italy border: Road

 In 1999, there was a large fire in the Mont Blanc Tunnel after a truck crashed into other vehicles.
 Emergency personnel from both sides of the border tried their best to intervene but 39 people died.
 The tunnel was closed for nearly three years following the fire.

+Rail

+The following railway lines and services cross the border (from north to south):